DeveloperDunne/sports-snaps_frontend/README.md

 ![MoSCoW screenshot](./README-Images/MoSCoW.webp)

-This project used the "MoSCoW" method to classify its features and requirements according to their importance towards a minimum viable product (MVP).
-"MoSCoW" stands for "Must have, Should have, Could have and Won't have," with each classification aiding in the prioritisation of features.
+This project used the "MoSCoW" method to classify features and requirements according to their importance towards a minimum viable product (MVP).
+"MoSCoW" stands for "Must have, Should have, Could have and Won't have," with each classification aiding in the prioritization of features.
 This method makes sure that essential components are tackled in priority order.

 ## The Scope

 ### Main Site Goals

 * To provide users with a good experience when using the website.
-* To provide users with a visually pleasing website that is intuitive to use and easy to navigate.
+* To provide users with a visually pleasing website that is intuitive and easy to navigate.
 * To provide a website with a clear purpose.
 * To provide role-based permissions that allow users to interact with the website.
 * The ability to contact admin if required.
 * The ability to update and delete comments if desired.
-* The ability to interact with community by commenting, following and liking posts.
+* The ability to interact with the community by commenting, following and liking posts.

 ### Target audience

-This blog is for sports fans who are interested in interacting with a likeminded community who share thier love for sporting moments captured in picturees.
+This blog is for sports fans who are interested in interacting with a like-minded community who share their love for sporting moments captured in pictures.

 ## Design